Hermann-SW/cgal4gp/Basic_Viewer/README.md

 The CGAL viewer is libQGlViewer (forked from version 2.7.0).
 Pressing <kbd>h</kbd> shows extensive help window with more than 50 key and mouse possibilities to control the display.
 Below screenshots were takes after pressing <kbd>m</kbd> which turns off monochrome display.

-The lattice sphere points for n=65 are created by these 3 lines in [demo.gp](demo.gp}:
+The lattice sphere points for n=65 are created by these 3 lines in [demo.gp](demo.gp):
 ```
 n=5*13;
 s=sqrtint(n);